George Trafton

 George Edward Trafton (December 6, 1896 – September 5, 1971) was an American professional football player and coach, boxer, boxing manager, and gymnasium proprietor.
 He was inducted into the Pro Football Hall of Fame in 1964 and was also selected in 1969 as the center on the NFL 1920s All-Decade Team.

 A native of Chicago, Trafton played college football for Knute Rockne's undefeated 1919 Notre Dame Fighting Irish football team.
-He played professional football in the National Football League (NFL) as a center for the Decatur Staleys (1920), Chicago Staleys (1921), and Chicago Bears (1923–1932).
+He played professional football in the National Football League (NFL) as a center for the Decatur Staleys (1920) and its successors, the Chicago Staleys (1921) and Chicago Bears (1923–1932).
 He is credited as being the first center to snap the ball with one hand and was selected six times as a first-team All Pro.

 Trafton also competed as a boxer for a time.
 He also worked as an assistant football coach for Northwestern in 1922, the Green Bay Packers in 1944, and the Cleveland / Los Angeles Rams from 1945 to 1949.
 He was the head coach of the Winnipeg Blue Bombers from 1951 to 1953.
 He led the Blue Bombers to the 41st Grey Cup in 1953.

-Early years
+Early life and college

 Trafton was born in 1896 in Chicago.
 He attended Oak Park High School, in the Chicago suburb of Oak Park.
 He played football for Oak Park from 1913 to 1915.

 At age 22, Trafton played college football for one year at the University of Notre Dame.
 He was a member of Knute Rockne's 1919 Notre Dame Fighting Irish football team that featured George Gipp, compiled a perfect 9–0 record, outscored opponents 229–47, and was recognized as a co-national champion by the National Championship Foundation and Parke H. Davis.
-Trafton also played for the Notre Dame basketball team during the 1920-1921 season.
+Trafton also played for the Notre Dame basketball team during the 1920–1921 season.